Elvis Perkins: Career

 Debut album Ash Wednesday was produced and arranged by recording artist and composer Ethan Gold, independently released in 2006, and subsequently released February 20, 2007, by XL Recordings.

-In 2007, he did a Take-Away Show acoustic video session shot by Vincent Moon.

 In 2008, Perkins in Dearland recorded a cover of the Sacred Harp song "Weeping Pilgrim" for Awake My Soul, Help Me to Sing the soundtrack to the movie Awake My Soul.

-His band released its debut album Elvis Perkins in Dearland on March 10, 2009.
+His band released its debut album, Elvis Perkins in Dearland, on March 10, 2009.

 His song "Doomsday" from the Doomsday EP appeared on the second-season premiere of the HBO series Enlightened.

 In 2009, he worked with the Yellow Bird Project to create a T-shirt to raise money for the World Wildlife Fund.
 In the same year, on September 2, he performed an acoustic benefit concert in New York City at the Housing Works Bookstore Café to help promote the project's first publication.

 On February 24, 2015, Perkins released his third full-length album, I Aubade, on his newly established label MIR.
 It was manufactured and distributed by the music division of Isolation Network, INGrooves, and available outside the US on April 20, 2015.
 He toured in support of I Aubade in 2015.

 French indie label Microcultures released a session in October 2016 that was recorded for France Musique Radio's Label Pop, hosted by music journalist Vincent Theval.
 The album featured the first incarnation of his I Aubade touring band, multi-instrumentalists Mitchell Robe and Danielle Aykroyd, a songwriter who goes by the pseudonym Vera Sola.
-Sola credits the launch of her career to Elvis' support and encouragement.
+Sola credits the launch of her career to Perkins' support and encouragement.

 In recent years, Perkins has been collaborating with his brother, Osgood, on scores for the latter's films.
-The critically acclaimed score to "Blackcoat's Daughter" was released on DeathWaltz Recordings in March 2017.
-The New York Times writes: The Blackcoat's Daughter' bewitches with silky-smooth camera movements and a rolling, reverberating musical score (by Elvis Perkins, the director's brother)."
+The critically acclaimed score to The Blackcoat's Daughter was released on DeathWaltz Recordings in March 2017.
+The New York Times wrote: "The Blackcoat's Daughter bewitches with silky-smooth camera movements and a rolling, reverberating musical score (by Elvis Perkins, the director's brother)."
 Matt Fagerholm wrote of it that the score set the perfect atmospheric tone for the film.
+In 2024, Perkins wrote the score for the horror feature film Longlegs under the pseudonym Zilgi.
+The soundtrack album was released by Milan Records on July 12, 2024.